 I. NAME AND AFFILIATION

 The name of this organization shall be the SAM SCHREINER CHAPTER of YMCA Alumni.
-The Chapter is affiliated with YMCA Alumni which is incorporated by the State of Illinois as a non-profit, volunteer organization 501(c)(3) under the Internal Revenue Code as now in effect, or as may hereafter be amended.
+The Chapter is affiliated with YMCA Alumni, which is incorporated by the State of Illinois as a non-profit, volunteer organization 501(c)(3) under the Internal Revenue Code as now in effect, or as may hereafter be amended.

 II.
 PURPOSE